-Yet being human, we do define it.
+Being human, we do define it.
 Human nature seeks answers and embraces truth towards our place in a seemingly larger universe.
-We are colorful beings and that means we live to the heart.
+We are colorful beings, and that means we live in the heart.
 The human heart leads this journey towards completeness, as each person uniquely finds meaning for their life.

-As a Taoist teacher I have a collection of methods that I find helps students quickly discover their own personal truth.
-However, before jumping into new practices, first lets look at how people learn Taoism.
+As a Taoist teacher, I have a collection of methods that I find helps students quickly discover their truth.
+However, before jumping into new practices, first, let’s look at how people learn Taoism.

 One reason for large differences in learning Taoism is due to the path taken.
-Everything a person does actually rolls into how you learn Taoism.
+Everything a person does rolls into how you learn Taoism.
 Along life, each person makes choices on the skills they would wish to learn.
 Each skill we work towards opens up new insights and new wonders to explore.
-As a result if a person accepts what they have already experienced in life then it helps speed up the process of learning Taoism.
+As a result, if a person accepts what they have already experienced in life, then it helps speed up the process of learning Taoism.

-The other reason for seemingly a large difference in learning times is: for a Taoist time is literally immaterial.
-In our attitude it doesn’t make a difference if we spend 5 seconds or 30 years to learn a single truth.
-What matters is embracing truth in our own nature, in our own time.
+The other reason for seemingly a large difference in learning times is: for a Taoist time is immaterial.
+In our attitude, it doesn’t make a difference if we spend 5 seconds or 30 years to learn a single truth.
+What matters is embracing truth in our nature, in our own time.

-Since everything we do in our life connects us to ‘truth’ it might appear that some people just discover Taoism in a single smile.
-Yet that smile contains a person’s entire life.
+Since everything we do in our life connects us to ‘truth’, it might appear that some people just discover Taoism in a single smile.
+That smile contains a person’s entire life.
 It simmers down to how we accept ourselves.
 Some seekers take a moment to accept themselves others spend a lifetime finding personal acceptance.

-Various sects of Taoism will teach in proscribed (restricted and constrained) manners because for some it’s simpler to do so, not because it’s actually required to do so.
-Think about this for a moment: How can anyone expect that a proscribed (restricted and constrained) manner of learning could actually define the indefinable any faster than any other method?
+Various sects of Taoism will teach in proscribed (restricted and constrained) manners because for some it’s simpler to do so, not because it’s required to do so.
+Think about this for a moment: How can anyone expect that a proscribed (restricted and constrained) manner of learning could define the indefinable any faster than any other method?
 You can’t.
-Using a proscribed manner of learning actually creates structures that would actually limit our nature within, by defining ourselves to ‘definition’ or ‘form’.
-Yet some people require a structured form in order to let go later.
+Using a proscribed manner of learning creates structures that would limit our nature within, by defining ourselves to ‘definition’ or ‘form’.
+Some people require a structured form to let go later.
 So it’s as valid of a path to take as any other.

-The whole point about practices and learning secret techniques, is that they are tools used to create challenge and provide the opportunity to have some fun while we live.
-As a result to a Taoist it’s again immaterial if we take an instant or explore an intricate system of practices to learn Taoism within.
+The whole point about practices and secret learning techniques is that they are tools used to create challenge and provide the opportunity to have some fun while we live.
+For a Taoist, it’s immaterial if we take an instant or explore an intricate system of practices to learn Taoism within.